Meet Our Team

 Calling Adam a diehard Cleveland Browns fan would be putting it lightly.
 Despite nearly two decades of the team losing, Adam’s enthusiasm has done nothing but grow.
 Adam grew up in Kettering.
 A graduate of Fairmont High School (2003), he earned a Bachelor’s Degree in Organizational Leadership at Wright State University (2007).
 His “day job” (which is actually at night) is with Dayton Power & Light Company working in the emergency services department.
 Adam is also a founding board member of the Greater Dayton Flag Football League, an adult league promoting community service and sportsmanship.
 Adam continues to look for unique ways to serve others while sharing his love, not only of football, but also of Jesus and His people.

 Terri and her husband Matt began attending BCC in 1988.
 In 1996, they moved to Iowa and had two boys, James and Josh.
 They moved back to Ohio in 1999 and returned to BCC.
 Terri began working as the church bookkeeper in July of 1999.
 In May of 2000, Matt began a career in full-time ministry, so the Fleck family worshiped for 15 years at a sister church in the area.
-They recently returned to worship and minister at BCC.
+They recently returned to worship and serve at BCC.

 Terri received her bachelor’s degree from Wright State University in social work, but has diversified her career path to include starting a lawn and landscape business with her son James.
 When Terri is not working, you can find her either playing with her granddaughter or enjoying some form of outdoor activity, water sports, camping or hiking.